Smoke from wildfires, a fact of life in the West, catch outdoor workers off guard in the East

 A laggardly weather system has settled over the region and the smoky blanket billowing from wildfires in Quebec and Nova Scotia continued Thursday, and may persist into the weekend.

-New York City Public Schools announced Thursday that classes on Friday will witch to remote instruction.
+New York City Public Schools announced Thursday that classes on Friday will switch to remote instruction.
 Most elementary and middle schools were scheduled to be off for a clerical day, however.

 Some companies provided N-95 masks and allowed employees to take breaks indoors but labor rights groups pushed for more protections, replaying a yearslong struggle that began in California and other Western states a long time ago.